 - Sugar.
 I used granulated.
 If you want to use caster sugar I would recommend reducing it to around 1/4 a cup instead

 - Buttermilk.
-You can use store bought.
-I make my own with milk and vinegar, amounts are below.
+I prefer to make my own using milk and white vinegar..

 Step by Step Easy English Scone Recipe.